 This column is inapplicable as the Company is externally managed and does not have executive management functions, specifically it does not have a CEO or CFO.
-The Chairman of the Board and SID are both men.
+The Chairman of the Board is a man and the SID is a woman.
 However, the Company considers that chairing the permanent sub-committees that is the Audit & Risk Committee, Nomination Committee, Remuneration Committee and Management Engagement Committee are all senior positions.
-Of these senior roles, two are performed by women and two by men.
+Of these senior roles, three are performed by women and one by a man.

-As at 31 December 2023:
+As at 31 December 2024:

-Number of Board members Percentage of the Board Number of senior positions on the Board (CEO, CFO, SID and Chair) White British or other White (including minority-white groups) 4 80% N/A Mixed/Multiple Ethnic Groups - - N/A Asian/Asian British 1 20% N/A Black/African/Caribbean/Black British - - N/A Other ethnic group, including Arab - - N/A
+Number of Board members Percentage of the Board Number of senior positions on the Board (CEO, CFO, SID and Chair) White British or other White (including minority-white groups) 4 80% N/A Mixed/Multiple Ethnic Groups - - N/A Asian/Asian British 1 20% N/A Black/African/Caribbean/Black British - - N/A Other ethnic group - - N/A

 This column is inapplicable as the Company is externally managed and does not have executive management functions, specifically it does not have a CEO or CFO.
-The positions of Chairman of the Board and SID are attributed within the White British or other White prescribed category above.
+The position of Chairman of the Board is attributed within the White British or other White prescribed category above.
+The position of SID is attributed within the Asian/Asian British prescribed category above.
 However, the Company considers that chairing the permanent sub-committees that is the Audit & Risk Committee, Nomination Committee, Remuneration Committee and Management Engagement Committee are all senior positions.
 Of these senior roles, three are attributed within the White British or other White and one within the Asian/Asian British prescribed categories above.